 Grants.gov is a central clearinghouse for information about federal government grants.

-As you can see from the information above, there are many programs that make it worth being a woman in business, but tax benefits are not one of them.
-Essentially neither the federal nor state governments give any special consideration when it comes to the tax code.
+As you can see from the information above, there are many beneficial programs and supports that make it worthwhile being a woman in business today; however, tax breaks do not factor into the equation.
+Neither the federal nor state governments give any special consideration to women-owned businesses when it comes to the tax code.

 Another benefit of having a woman-owned business is the support and help you can get.
 Women business owners tend to be very collaborative, so don’t hesitate to ask other female business owners for advice.

-You can also get help from your local Small Business Development Center (SBDC), SCORE office, Women’s Business Center, Ascent, a new learning platform from the SBA, and the SBA’s Office of Women’s Business Ownership, all of which main goal is to help empower female business owners.
+You can also get help from your local Small Business Development Center (SBDC), SCORE office, Women’s Business Center, Ascent, a new learning platform from the SBA, and the SBA’s Office of Women’s Business Ownership.
+In the case of each of these entities, the main goal is to help empower female business owners.